flux-framework/rfc/spec_27.rst

 Annotations SHALL be considered *volatile* until a SUCCESS response is received to the ``sched.alloc`` request, as described in Alloc Success above.
-Annotations MAY be discarded by the job manager if the allocation fails.
+Annotations SHALL be discarded by the job manager if the allocation fails.

 Alloc Deny
 ^^^^^^^^^^